Disney Solo: Hollywood Studios Edition!

 The Disney parks are suited just for solo adult travelers.
 You will never have to worry about feeling isolated or scared when going at it alone.

-Do you think people will notice that you’re alone?
+Do you think people will notice that you’re alone at Disney?

-Or, do you feel you will not have as good of a time on your solo Disney trip when compared to going with others?
+Or, do you feel you will not have as good of a time going to Orlando alone?

 If this sounds like you, then I’m here to help guide you into the perfect solo day at Disney’s Hollywood Studios.

-The cool thing about Hollywood Studios is that the attractions and shows are not too far apart, which makes it easy to navigate the park and do everything in one day.
+One of the cool thing about Hollywood Studios is that the attractions and shows are not too far apart.
+This makes it easy to navigate the park and do everything in one day.

 Now, allow me to welcome you to Disney’s version of the historic Hollywood, California!